wosra/j-wosmars/_pages/programme.md

 title: "Programme"
 ---

-**Location:** Campus of Eindhoven University of Technology (Auditorium building), Eindhoven, the Netherlands
+**Location:** Campus of Eindhoven University of Technology (Atlas building), Eindhoven, the Netherlands